tecnico-ami/Project-Overview/README.md

 ## 2.9.
 Check presentation session

 The project presentations will occur on the dates following the submission deadline.
-The presentation session calendar will be made available during the final days of the project.
+The presentation session calendar will be made available during the final days of the project or after the submission.

 Each group is assigned to a session, in their respective campus, preferably in the time-slot of laboratory they are enrolled to.
-If your group requires a change in the proposed slot, please contact faculty.
+If your group requires a change in the proposed slot, please contact faculty by email.

 ## 2.10.
 Present and defend